Research at the Department of Psychiatry

 Further main areas of research are Attention Deficit Hyperactivity Disorder (ADHD), rare diseases such as the chromosome 22q11.2 deletion syndrome, schizophrenic psychoses, and neurodegenerative diseases.
 The research area on ADHD in particular emerged from a DFG funded Clinical Research Group (KFO 125).
 The 22q11.2 Deletion Syndrome Center (ZEDE) is a B center within the Rare Disease Center (ZESE).
 In the field of dementia research, we are searching for biomarkers for early diagnosis and the course of neurodegenerative diseases in the FTLD study and the Vogel study.

 The training and promotion of young researchers is an essential part of our research.
-We achieve this goal through an English language elite master study program „Translational Neuroscience“ funded by the Bavarian State Government, the Clinician Scientist Program „Union-CVD“ funded by the DFG, and the PhD classes Neuroscience and Clinical Science within the Graduate School of Life Sciences (GSLS) of the German Excellence Initiative in the context of which the researchers of the DFG-funded research training group 1253 acquired their PhD.
+We achieve this goal through an English language elite master study program „Translational Neuroscience“ funded by the Bavarian State Government, the Clinician Scientist Program „Union-CVD“ funded by the DFG, and the PhD classes Neuroscience and Clinical Science within the Graduate School of Life Sciences (GSLS) of the German Excellence Initiative in the context of which the PhD students of the Research Training Group RTG 2660 acquire their PhD.
 Internationality is a core feature of our doctoral and post-doctoral programs.